-THE FESTA DA MALHADA AND THE ROTA DOS ARTESÃOS: ECOMUSEUM, COMMUNITY, AND CULTURAL TOURISM program our cooperation work.
-We were asked to cooperate in the organization of the festival Festa da Malhada in the village of Paredes do Rio (parish of Covelães) and to organize the Rota dos Artesãos (crafts route) on the same day as the festival, which was celebrating its second edition.
-The fieldwork in a village of nearly ninety inhabitants began during the month of July, and was based on key informants chosen by the community itself as representative of local expertise.
-Our work consisted, in the beginning, of gaining the confidence of the people of the village, so that soon we could produce reflexive memories of "traditional craft" knowledge: the weaver, basket maker, blacksmith, carpenter, mason, wooden shoemaker, baker, etc. With time, people, especially the most elderly, started to appreciate our work, and in a second phase we produced an audiovisual ethnography of the crafts, which constituted, without doubt, a great event for the people of the village, but it also served as an instrument of mediation and to reflect the application and return of the anthropologic knowledge produced.
-In this way, we tried to democratize the research and to deconstruct the cold and distant visions between subject and object to materialize a project of recovery of the value of the people and its knowledge as a main element of cultural heritage.
+In the spring of the 2002, after having successfully launched a proposal for contributing to the Ecomuseu do Barroso, we started to programme our co-operation work.
+We were asked to co-operate in the organisation of the festival Festa da Malhada in the village of Paredes do Rio (parish of Covelães) and to organize the Rota dos Artesãos (crafts route) on the same day as the festival, which was celebrating its second edition.
+The fieldwork in a village of nearly 90 inhabitants was began during the month of July, and was based on key informants chosen by the community itself as representative of local expertise.
+Our work consisted, in the beginning, of gaining the confidence of the people of the village, so that soon we could produce reflexive memories of 'traditional craft' knowledge: the weaver, basket maker, blacksmith, carpenter, mason, wooden shoemaker, baker, etc. With time, people, especially the most elderly, started to appreciate our work and in a second phase we produced an audiovisual ethnography of the crafts, which constituted, without doubt, a great event for the people of the village, but it also served as an instrument of mediation and to reflect the application and return of the anthropologic knowledge produced.
+In this way, we tried to democratise the research and to deconstruct the cold and distant visions between subject and object to materialize a project of recovery of the value of the people and its knowledge as a main element of cultural heritage.